FSHR N680S — The Receptor Sensitivity Variant That Shapes Your Response to Fertility Treatment

 The clinical applications of FSHR genotyping are clearest in an IVF context.
 Women who know their FSHR N680S genotype before stimulation can work with their reproductive endocrinologist to:

-- GG carriers (SS): Start with higher FSH doses to overcome reduced receptor sensitivity.
+- CC carriers (SS): Start with higher FSH doses to overcome reduced receptor sensitivity.
 Urinary FSH (uFSH, which contains additional gonadotropin components) shows better outcomes than recombinant FSH (rFSH) in S-allele carriers in clinical trials.

-- AA carriers (NN): Use lower starting doses and monitor closely for OHSS.
+- TT carriers (NN): Use lower starting doses and monitor closely for OHSS.
 Recombinant FSH (rFSH) shows better outcomes in NN carriers.
 A "freeze-all" embryo strategy or GnRH agonist trigger should be considered prophylactically.

 Outside of ART, the variant affects basal reproductive hormone levels.
 Women with GG (SS) have measurably higher day-3 FSH levels88 Women with GG (SS) have measurably higher day-3 FSH levels